 Who is exempt from taking the test?

-- Freshmen or transfer students: you will not have to take the test if you earn a high score on the TOEFL, IELTS, or MELAB (we only except scores from the official testing agencies).
+You will not have to take the test if you earn a high enough score on the TOEFL, IELTS, or MELAB (we only accept scores from the official testing agencies).
 The necessary scores are as follows:

 - Internet-based TOEFL: 105